-What Types Of Doctors Treat Patients With Pulmonary Embolisms (Blood Clots in the Lungs)
+Which Doctors Treat Patients With Pulmonary Embolisms (Blood Clots in the Lungs)?

 Creating your medical team to treat your pulmonary embolism

-Pulmonary embolisms are very dangerous and recovery from one will take a diverse medical team.
-The team of medical professionals that you will work with will change as you move through diagnosis to recovery.
+Pulmonary embolisms are very dangerous, and recovery from one will take a diverse medical team.
+The team of medical professionals that you will work with will change as you move from diagnosis to recovery.
 This article will cover the large variety of people that a pulmonary embolism patient will meet along the healing journey.

 Pulmonary Embolism Recovery